FAFSA® for Culinary School: The Essential Guide

 The online system also has links to information in case you’re unsure how to answer a question.
 This can be especially helpful if you’re a dependent or eligible noncitizen student, since much of the terminology may be new to you.
 After starting, you can create a “Save” key that allows you to come back to your application if you realize that you’re missing something or get interrupted.
 This is a temporary password that you can use to access your application-in-process or to hand off the application to a parent if you’re a dependent student.

-If you don’t have access to your own computer or mobile phone, try your public library.
+If you don’t have access to your own computer, try your public library.
 Just be sure to log out of the application and close the browser you use to protect your personal information.

 • Save you the effort of pulling together your tax returns and other statements